DominicBurkart/kid/README.md

 predict that the paper will catch on fire.

 Notable features:
-- use of word embeddings (here fastText) to generalize learned rules onto similar cases.
 - use of human-readable, high-level input: all observations are described as a series of actions, states, and entities.
+- understandable inferences used throughout: rules generated based on input are also expressed as a series of actions, states, and entities.

+Beyond the minimal use case:
 - rule chaining: rules can be defined as a set of other rules.
-- understandable inferences used throughout: rules generated based on input are also expressed as a series of actions, states, and entities.
+- use of word embeddings (here fastText) to generalize learned rules onto similar cases.
 - self-optimization: sets of classifiers are trained for popular rules, and both accuracy and speed are used to select the classifier used.
 - rule reproduction: if different classifiers yield different output for the same rule, the program splits the rule and determines which new rule works best in each application of the previous, single rule.

+Upcoming tasks:
+- restructure assertions (particularly how they hold proofs)
+- restructure Formats / InstanceData and how they're made to clarify data sources.